adobe/aquarium-fish/README.md

 most important ones is:
 * `--api` - is where the Fish API will listen, default is `0.0.0.0:8001` (it also is used for meta so your VMs will be able to ask for the metadata)
-* `--db` - is the listen interface for database sync.
-Exactly this address will be used by the other nodes.
 * `--cfg` - use the yaml config to specify the options

 If you want to use the secondary node on the same host - provide a simple config with overridden